 The most important thing to understand is that wear time should always be guided by comfort and skin response, not by a fixed number of days on the calendar.
 Even high-quality tape performs best when it’s removed at the right moment and reapplied thoughtfully, rather than pushed beyond what your body is telling you.

-Clear Signs It’s Time to Remove Tape
+Signs It's Time to Take Off Your Tape

 Kinesiology tape should be removed if you notice persistent itching, tingling, or burning; redness or irritation that does not subside; discomfort or tightness during normal movement or rest; or significant peeling that compromises consistent contact with the skin.